 - Extra Baking Dishes: With making multiple sides at once, we didn’t have enough dishes for everything.
 I had to spring for some extras.

 - Glassware: We have a good amount of glasses, but I wanted enough stemless wine glasses for everyone.
-These are a great options but you can also get them for $1 each at Dollar Tree!
+These are great options but you can also get them for $1 each at Dollar Tree if your local store has them stocked!
 I just love stemless glasses and use them all of the time at home regardless of what I’m drinking.

 - Extra Plates: Corelle dishes are still a go-to in my family.
 I like buying these white ones for holidays because they’re inexpensive and go with everything.
 They are virtually indestructible and are nicer than using disposable.
 I know a lot of people go with fine china on holidays, but my family is a bit more laid back.